Constrained Decoding for Safe Robot Navigation Foundation Models: Evaluation

 \subsection{Results}

 Our results are highlighted in Table \ref{tab:results}.
-We also visualize sample trajectories in Figure \ref{fig:qual} for one scene and task.
+For brevity, we provide the results for $\phi_{geofence}$ in \ref{app:geo} since it is syntactically similar to $\phi_{avoid}$.
+We also visualize sample trajectories in Figure \ref{fig:qual_hcd} for one scene and task.
 Unless stated otherwise, all numbers are averaged over \num{200} evaluation episodes.

-\paragraph{RQ1 – STL satisfaction.} Both HCD and RCD consistently improve STL satisfaction relative to the unconstrained baselines across all models.
-For $\phi_{avoid}$, unconstrained controllers achieve 72-77\% satisfaction, while HCD raises this to 100\% and RCD achieves 83–93\%.
-For $\phi_{geofence}$, the gap is even larger: unconstrained models reach only 68–78\%, whereas HCD attains perfect compliance (\SI{100}{\percent}) in all cases and RCD achieves 80–95\%.
-We observe that the Simplex-style filtering baseline achieves similar STL-satisfaction rate as HCD, \SI{97}{\percent} for $\phi_{avoid}$ and \SI{100}{\percent} $\phi_{geofence}$.
-This parity is expected as both methods block any action predicted to violate the specification.
+\textbf{Do HCD and RCD provide higher STL satisfaction than the unconstrained baselines?} Both HCD and RCD consistently improve STL satisfaction relative to the unconstrained baselines across all models and specifications.
+All policies with RCD show significant gains, with improvements ranging from 8-24 percentage points.
+HCD achieves perfect STL satisfaction, with improvements ranging from 16-29 percentage points.
+We observe that the Simplex-style filtering baseline achieves similar STL satisfaction rate as HCD.
+This parity is expected, as both methods block any action predicted to violate the specification.

-\paragraph{RQ2 – Task completion.} Simplex-style filtering attains high satisfaction but sacrifices task success because the agent takes predefined safe actions.
-HCD shows similar behavior: although safety is maximized, success rates are consistently 5–10\% lower than the baseline across models and specifications.
-However, as HCD factors in base model logits, it is able to achieve higher task satisfaction compared to Simplex-style filtering.
-In contrast, RCD preserves success rates much closer to the unconstrained level.
-For $\phi_{avoid}$, RCD achieves 82–85\% success compared to 82–83\% for the unconstrained controllers for Flare and PoliFormer.
-For $\phi_{geofence}$, it maintains 77–80\% compared to 81–82\% unconstrained for SPOC and PoliFormer.
-However, we note that RCD does not fully recover success in every case: on SPOC with $\phi_{avoid}$ and Flare with $\phi_{geofence}$, task success remains several points below the unconstrained baseline.
+\paragraph{Which safety enforcement technique achieves task success rates comparable to the unconstrained baselines?} As highlighted in Table \ref{tab:results}, Simplex-style filtering attains high STL satisfaction but sacrifices task success because the agent takes predefined safe actions.
+HCD shows similar behavior: although safety is maximized, success rates are consistently lower than the unconstrained baseline across models and specifications.
+However, as HCD factors in base model logits, it is able to achieve higher task satisfaction compared to Simplex-style filtering with improvements ranging from 0.5-3 percentage points.
+In contrast, RCD preserves success rates much closer to the unconstrained level with success-rate drops of 0.5–6.5 percentage points (smaller drop is better).
+However, we note that RCD does not fully recover success for certain models and specifications, task success remains several points below the unconstrained baseline.
 Nevertheless, RCD enforces safety while avoiding the large performance penalty observed with filtering.